Academy Award for Best Original Song: Eligibility

 As of 2019, the Academy's rules stipulate that "an original song consists of words and music, both of which are original and written specifically for the motion picture.
-There must be a clearly audible, intelligible, substantive rendition (not necessarily visually presented) of both lyric and melody, used in the body of the motion picture or as the first music cue in the end credits."
+It must be clearly audible, intelligible, substantive rendition (not necessarily visually presented) of both lyric and melody, used in the body of the motion picture or as the first music cue in the end credits."

 The original requirement was only that the nominated song appear in a motion picture during the previous year.
 This rule was changed after the 1941 Academy Awards, when "The Last Time I Saw Paris", from the film Lady Be Good, with music by Jerome Kern and lyrics by Oscar Hammerstein II, won.
 Kern was upset that his song won because it had been published and recorded before it was used in the film.
 Kern was upset because he thought that "Blues in the Night" by Harold Arlen (Music) and Johnny Mercer (lyrics) should have won.
 Kern's song was actually written in 1940, after the Germans occupied Paris at the start of World War II.
-It was recorded by Kate Smith and peaked at No. 8 on the best seller list before it was used in the film.
+It was recorded by Kate Smith and peaked at No. 8 on the bestseller list before it was used in the film.

 Kern got the Academy to change the rule so that only songs that are "original and written specifically for the motion picture" are eligible to win.
 Songs that rely on sampled or reworked material along with cover versions, remixes and parodies, such as "Gangsta's Paradise" (which samples "Pastime Paradise" by Stevie Wonder) in the 1995 film Dangerous Minds, are also ineligible.